alessia-orlando/muon-DIS-MonteCarlo/README.md

 - `.fit(X_train, y_train)` to train the model on the data.
 It builds all the decision trees using the features and the target;
 - `.predict(X_test)` to make predictions using the trained model.
 It passes each input sample down every tree in the forest and uses a majority vote to assign a prediction.

 At the end, starting from the features, the model will be able to predict where the muon interaction takes place.
-In this case, the overall accuracy of the predictions is about 90%; while this may seem a good result, looking at the precision and recall of each class, it is clear that they are higher for the predominant class -1, meaning that the other classes are easily misclassified.
-This is a consequence of the lack of class imbalance; this problem may be solved improving the MonteCarlo simulation and using a larger dataset.
+The results are discussed in the next section.

 In the random_forest.ipynb notebook we preprocess the data, defining the feature columns X and the target column y, and split it into training and test sets.
 Using the scikit-learn class RandomizedSearchCV, we can find the best hyperparameters for the model within a given range and fit the best model to our data.

+## Conclusions
+The model reports a good overall performance, with an accuracy of 90.4%.
+However, precision and recall for minority classes are lower than the ones for the predominant class -1 and they are easily misclassified as the majority or neighbouring classes, as shown in the Confusion Matrix.
+This is a direct consequence of the class imbalance of the dataset, since the training data do not represent completely the minority classes.
+This imbalance could be mitigated using class_weight='balanced' in the model, which assignes weights inversely proportional to the frequency.
+However, this is not the case, since the small amount of data may lead to overfitting the noise and getting less precision.
+As an example, these are the results obtained assigning the weights:

+Accuracy:  0.8932584269662921 <br>
+Classification Report:
+              precision    recall  f1-score   support

+          -1       0.94      0.96      0.95       133
+           1       0.90      0.82      0.86        11
+           2       0.56      0.71      0.62         7
+           3       0.67      0.89      0.76         9
+           4       0.75      0.43      0.55         7
+           5       0.86      0.55      0.67        11

+    accuracy                           0.89       178
+   macro avg       0.78      0.73      0.73       178
+weighted avg       0.90      0.89      0.89       178

+Performance metrics for the minority classes are clearly lower than the ones for the predominant class -1. <br>

+To assess the stability of the model, also differnet values of the number of cross-validation folds cv were used, although the standard deviation of the scores increases as cv increases.
+As an example, for cv=6 the standard deviation increases from 0.016 to 0.029, i.e. validation scores fluctuates more among runs.
+This is another consequence of the size and lack of balance of the dataset, since increasing the number of splits also decreases the size training set, leading to a further underrepresentation of minority classes.

+An improvement of the MonteCarlo simulation and a wider dataset, eventually combined with a more powerful Classifier more suited to the new data, may be needed to obtain a better classification performance for all classes.

 ## Run instructions
 ### Setup, data exploration and preparation (on lxplus)